What is Speech-Language Therapy in the Early Intervention Therapy Program?

 We serve children from birth to 5 years of age who have physical, neurological, intellectual or developmental disabilities and reside in Vancouver, Burnaby, North Vancouver, West Vancouver or Richmond.

 Speech-Language Pathologists are trained in human communication, its development and disorders, eating and swallowing problems.
 SLPs are committed to the prevention, early identification and treatment of speech, language, communication or feeding difficulties.

 SLPs provide screening and assessments to identify delays or disorders and develop therapy programs to help children develop strong speech, language and communication skills.
 The early years are crucial for speech, language and communication problems.
 Building skills in the first 5 years of life is important to lay a strong foundation for learning in school.

 An important component of speech-language therapy programs is teaching strategies to parents and caregivers so that they can help the child to understand and produce language and communicate more effectively with others.
 A communication problem affects not just the child but also the communication partners, family, peers and teachers.
-All BCCFA’s Speech-Language Therapists are licensed to practice in BC and hold either a Bachelor’s or Master’s degree from an accredited university program.
-Speech-language therapists are registered with the BC Association of Speech-Language Pathologists and Audiologists at www.bcaslpa.ca
+All BCCFA’s Speech-Language Pathologists are licensed to practice in BC and hold a Master’s degree from an accredited university program.
+Speech-Language Pathologists are registered with the College of Speech and Hearing Health Professionals of BC – www.cshhpbc.org

 What Do We Offer?

 Speech-Language Pathologists work with families to identify goals and family priorities for the child.
 Family circumstances are taken into consideration and therapists work together with the family to determine a plan of care that best suits the needs of the child and the family.

 Tier I services are educational sessions on a variety of topics in response to emerging client needs.
 These sessions provide information and general strategies for families to try at home.
 Tier I services are open to all parents referred for therapy services and many are open to other caregivers.